What is a Partnership?

 General Partnership (GP)

 General partnerships (GP) are the most simple form of partnership.
-They are the easiest to form and the cheapest to upkeep.
+They are the easiest to form and the cheapest to maintain.
 They are simpler than corporations and even other types of partnerships.
 A general partnership is formed immediately when partners begin business activities.
 There is no official paperwork required.
 Only general partners exist in a GP.

 Additionally, GPs are easy to dissolve.
 They can be broken up at any time.